modhtom/StarMap/README.md

 # Interactive Star Map

 **Welcome to the Cosmic Experience!** This interactive web app lets you explore the night sky in real time.
 Customize your celestial view, tweak the stars, and generate your own personalized star map!
-> **NOTE:** Our code is 40% human and 60% AI magic.
-If it starts acting up, blame AI for all the brainy brilliance (and occasional mischief).
 - See it live!
 Check out the interactive star map at [star.modhtom.com](https://star.modhtom.com).
 ---